vlachenal/webservices-bench/README.md

 For complex mapping, you just have to declare implementation in another class and reference it in mapper interface.

-MapStruct will generate implementation on compile time and it is closed to what if you map structures manually ... so I don't think there will be any overhead.
+MapStruct will generate implementation on compile time and it is closed to what you could done if you map structures manually ... so I don't think there will be any overhead.

 ## Results
 You can consult results for my laptop configuration (Laptop Core i7-4510U, RAM 8GB, SSD, Tomcat 8 with bootRun task in Eclipse) [here](https://github.com/vlachenal/webservices-bench/blob/master/results.md).

 You can consult results for my desktop configuration (Desktop Core i7 920, RAM 24GB, SSD, Tomcat 8.5 with APR) [here](https://github.com/vlachenal/webservices-bench/blob/master/results-desktop.md).
-Protocol Buffers results are only relevant for manual mapping: MapStruct and Dozer mappers have not been implemented (and throws exepections).
+Protocol Buffers results are only relevant for manual mapping: MapStruct and Dozer mappers have not been implemented (and throws exceptions).

 ## Conclusions